ahigerd/galosh/doc/profiles-triggers.md

 ### Capturing groups

 Capturing groups specified in parentheses in the pattern can be used as substitutions in the command.
+Use `%` and a number to create a placeholder.
 The first capturing group will replace `%1` in the command, the second will replace `%2`, and so on.

 For example: